-To demonstrate the superior properties of our approach, we performed a head-to-head comparison in mice of our TheraT LCMV and PICV E7 constructs versus modified vaccinia virus Ankara, or MVA, and adenovirus 5, or Adeno5, each expressing E7 antigens for their ability to induce E7-specific CD8+ T cells.
-As shown below, our TheraT constructs were superior to MVA and Adeno5, despite being dosed at concentrations 1,000 times lower than the latter two vectors.
-Furthermore, sequential dosing of TheraT(PICV) followed by administration of TheraT(LCMV) resulted in over 50% of CD8+ T cells being targeted against E7.
+To demonstrate the superior properties of our approach, we performed a head to head comparison in mice of our replicating LCMV and PICV E7 constructs versus modified vaccinia virus Ankara (MVA), and adenovirus 5 (Adeno5), each expressing E7 antigens for their ability to induce E7 specific CD8+ T cells.
+As shown below, our replicating constructs were superior to MVA and Adeno5, despite being dosed at concentrations 1,000 times lower than the latter two vectors.
+Furthermore, sequential dosing of replicating PICV vector followed by administration of replicating (LCMV) vector resulted in over 50% of CD8+ T cells being targeted against E7.

-In additional preclinical models, including a mouse melanoma model and a cancer-testis self-antigen cancer model, we again demonstrated the ability of sequential administration of TheraT PICV and LCMV constructs to direct up to 50% of a body's T cells to focus on a single target of choice.
+In additional preclinical models, including a mouse melanoma model and a cancer testis self-antigen cancer model, we again demonstrated the ability of sequential administration of replicating PICV and LCMV constructs to direct up to 50% of a body's T cells to focus on a single target of choice.

-VaxWave Preclinical Data
+Non-Replicating Preclinical Data

-We believe our preclinical data support the development of VaxWave for prophylactic and therapeutic uses for infectious disease.
+We believe our preclinical data support the development of our non-replicating technology for prophylactic and therapeutic uses for infectious disease.